dfsp-spirit/jneuroformats/README.md

 * Brain volumnes (3D or 4D MRI scans)
   - Read from files in FreeSurfer MGH format: `FsMgh.fromFsMghFile()`
   - Read from files in FreeSurfer MGZ format: `FsMgh.fromFsMgzFile()`

+Many of the provided classes provide utility functions which are typically needed in strucural neuroimaging, so check the API documentation before re-inventing the wheel.

 ## Usage and Installation